nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 ```

 ## Pie Charts
 Pie charts are popular and often requested by editors.
-They are, however, rarely the best chart type to visualise what we want to communicate.
+They are, however, rarely the best chart type to visualize what we want to communicate.
 We use pie charts with caution and whenever we think about using one, we pause to think: Is this really what makes most sense?

 #### Rule of thumb:
 If I combine all segments except for the most important one to "others" – does the chart still make sense?